PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/tables.md

 </table>
 <!--
     For the time being, we'll keep the regular html table format.
-The colored boxes used in the comparison rely on naming our td's and we don't have that function in markdown -->
+The colored boxes used in the comparison rely on naming our td's and we don't have that functionality in markdown -->